osankur/compRTMC/comprtmc/resources/examples/README.md

-# STS
-See `sts/README.md`

-TODO write smv fsm model.

 # Real-time Broadcast Protocols
-The `rt-sat/` directory contains rt-sat benchmarks from the TChecker benchmarks database. nuXmv is very quick on these.

 `rt-broadcast` contains protocols made of n processes that each wakes up within a period interval, and stays active within a time interval.
 If at least m of them are awake at the same time, they perform one step of a computation together and go back to sleep.
 The specification is whether a particular common